lyhistory/lyhistory.github.io/_posts/2019-04-03-env-virtualbox.md

 It's important for developers to setup local env to simulate production env, not only that we have a overview(god's eye view) of the whole project but also we can have a 'mini lab' to try out and get the result quickly.

-And for blockchain developers it's even crutical, someone may debate that, sometimes you can simply running a single node: for bitcoin core you have regtest mode, for ETH you have ganache and truffle dev, for EOS you have docker composer, yet for a comphrehensive project, you also have a large portion of off-chain components: database, web api etc, and for Consortium blockchain like hyperledger, you have to run multi nodes: peer nodes, order nodes.
+And for blockchain developers it's even more crucial to setup multiple virtual instances to interact with each other, someone may debate that, most of the time you can simply run a single node: for bitcoin core you have regtest mode, for ETH you have ganache and truffle dev, for EOS you have docker composer, yet for a comprehensive project, there are much more bulding blocks beside the running nodes, normally you'll have a large portion of off-chain components like database, web api etc, and for consortium blockchain like hyperledger, you have to run multi nodes: peer nodes, orderer nodes.

-It's good for us to level up a little bit our knowledge on virtualbox.
+It's always good for us to level up a little bit our knowledge on virtualbox.

-For demonstration my hosting machine is windows, virtualbox version 6.0, one common requirement is that we have database and backend service running on internal network or 'intranet',  blockchain nodes and websites talking to both intranet and external internet. based on different abilities comparision of virtualbox network mode:
+For demonstration my hosting machine is windows, virtualbox version 6.0, one common requirement is that we need database and backend service running on internal network or intranet,  blockchain nodes and websites talking to both intranet and external internet. based on the abilities comparision of different virtualbox network mode:

 | Mode        | VM->Host           | VM<-Host  |VM1<->VM2|VM->Net/LAN|VM<-Net/LAN|
 | ------------- |:-------------:|:-------------:|:-----:|:-----:|:-------------:|